Are you looking for the latest CMS market share trends and usage stats?

 - When we look at the top 1 million sites based on traffic, 0.09% of those sites use the Weebly CMS.

-It’s an easy-to-use platform, which explains why Weebly has a user base of over 991,000 websites.
+It’s an easy-to-use platform, which explains why Weebly is used by over 900,000 websites.

 However, as a fully hosted platform, you’re locked into the functionality that Weebly provides.
 You can’t hire a developer or designer to add new features to a Weebly website, which might be why so few high-traffic websites use Weebly.